ppresto/aws-consul-sd-to-sm/README.md

 ```

 ### Install the AWS LB controller
 The AWS LB controller is required to map internal NLB or ALBs to kubernetes services.
 The helm templates used to install consul will attempt to leverage this controller.
 This repo is adding the required tags to public and private subnets in order for the LB to properly discover them.
-If not using this repo ensure the proper subnet tags are in nplace.
+If not using this repo ensure the proper subnet tags are in place or the Consul Helm installation will fail.

 To install the AWS LB Controller create a service account tied to the AWS account_id used to create EKS.
 ```